franciscoxcode/TaskyCrush/README.md

 - Filter your day by inbox or project and zero in on today, tomorrow, the weekend, or any custom date while overdue tasks automatically roll forward and recurring items schedule their next appearance.
 - Stay motivated with a live coin badge, instant point rewards on completion, and a full completed-history sheet that lets you reschedule, edit, and note-take without leaving the flow.
 - Work quickly through inline sheets for adding tasks, managing projects, picking emojis, and opening the markdown note editor right from the main screen.
+- Keep every device in sync with a SwiftData model container backed by CloudKit, while still working offline thanks to an automatic local-store fallback.
 ---

 ## Stack Used